zph/terraform-provider-mysql/website/docs/index.html.markdown

   * `client_secret` - (Optional) The client secret for the Azure AD application.
 Can also be sourced from the `AZURE_CLIENT_SECRET` or `ARM_CLIENT_SECRET` environment variables.
   * `tenant_id` - (Optional) The tenant ID for the Azure AD application.
 Can also be sourced from the `AZURE_TENANT_ID` or `ARM_TENANT_ID` environment variables.
   * `environment` - (Optional) The Azure environment to use.
 Can also be sourced from the `AZURE_ENVIRONMENT` or `ARM_ENVIRONMENT` environment variables.
 Possible values are `public`, `china`, `german`, `usgovernment`.
 Defaults to `public`.
+* `aws_config` - (Optional) Sets the AWS configuration for the connection.
+This is a block containing the following arguments:
+  * `region` - (Optional) AWS Region for the AWS RDS instance.
+If not provided, it will be sourced by the AWS SDK for Go from standard locations.
+  * `profile` - (Optional) AWS SDK configuration profile.
+If not provided, it will be sourced by the AWS SDK for Go from standard locations.
+  * `access_key` - (Optional) AWS Access Key ID.
+If not provided, it will be sourced by the AWS SDK for Go from standard locations.
+  * `secret_key` - (Optional) AWS Secret Access Key.
+If not provided, it will be sourced by the AWS SDK for Go from standard locations.